Rotoscope/Beat/README.md

 		Pressing "p" will pause the song.
 To resume you need to go 		through the menu button and click resume.

 Options menu is currently not working.
 Hotkeys can be changed by changing ascii codes in the hotkeys.txt file.
-This file is located in your Processing directory in a folder called data.
+This file is located in your Processing directory in a folder called data after launching the program once.